Do Go On - 206 - Dungeons and Dragons

 But Adam, if you are listening, get in touch.

-And also, he also had fun with Chainmail by making a secondary group of rules that you
+And also, he also had fun with Chainmail

-could add in that included magical elements like dragons, elves, and wizards.
+that included magical elements like dragons,

-control one character.
+but you could control one character.

-Yeah.
-But then, and you could play it that normally, but then he had a little extra
+But then you could play that normally,

-a group of sort of out the back of the shop rules.
+out the back of the shop rules

-Where you could add in the magical stuff.
+where you could add in the magical stuff.

-Most of his friends he had in the war game scene didn't get the magical
+Most of his friends he had in the war game scene

-elements and shunned Gary and the game.
+and shunned Gary and the game.

 They did not like it.

-They always, that always happens to pioneers, you know?
+That always happens to pioneers, you know?

 You're breaking new boundaries.

-People are gonna poo poo you.
+People are going to poo you.

-Poo poo, they'll say.
+Poooo, they'll say.

-But a friend offered to publish it,
+But a friend offered to publish it, and Gary agreed.

 That's a good friend.